Information and Resources on COVID-19 (Coronavirus)

 TABLE OF CONTENTS

 Do not call 911 or go to the ER unless it is a medical emergency.
-Our emergency responders and hospitals are already strained.
 If your symptoms are mild or you’re asymptomatic, start by calling your healthcare provider.
 If you do not have a healthcare provider, call 311 or 1-844-NYC-4NYC.
-You will be connected with a health care provider regardless of immigration status, insurance status or ability to pay.
+You will be connected with a health care provider regardless of immigration status, insurance status, or ability to pay.

 Do not go to a health care center without first calling.
 If you suspect you may have COVID-19, you should also not arrive at any health care center without first calling ahead.
 When you ultimately do go, put on a facemask before you enter the healthcare facility.
 These steps will help the healthcare provider’s office to keep other people in the office or waiting room from getting infected or exposed.